alephmembeth/alephmembeth.github.io/index.md

 + **Numerical simulation and experimental replication of high-resolution high-depth photoacoustic imaging under specific algorithms** (tentative)
   The project has gradually entered the right track and will update [weekly progress and summaries](./ResearchSummary&Reporting
 /HISLab/list_of_summary.html) around every Monday in the future.<br>
-  School of Information and Engineering, University of Science and Technology Shanghai (May-September 2023)
+  School of Information and Engineering, ShanghaiTech (May-September 2023)
 + **Solving an NP problem by means of Quantum Optics** School of ECE, Purdue University(Online) (December 2022 – June 2023(expected))